BlockchainCommons/XID-Quickstart/README.md

 ### Examples

 The `examples` directory contains complete scripts implementing the functionality covered in each tutorial.
 These scripts can be used to see the full implementation or as a reference when working through the tutorials.

-## Quick Start

-Get started with XIDs by:

-1. Install the `envelope` CLI tool: `cargo install envelope-cli`
-2. Clone this repository: `git clone https://github.com/BlockchainCommons/XID-Quickstart.git`
-3. Navigate to the tutorials directory: `cd XID-Quickstart/tutorials`
-4. Start with the first tutorial: [Creating Your First XID](tutorials/01-your-first-xid.md)

-## What This Is
+## ⚠️  Warning: Experimental Material Ahead! ⚠️

 Fundamentally, Blockchain Commons' current work with XIDs is **experimental**.
 This is more a **sandbox** for play with XIDs than a